DenisPiralic/OptiverTraderLogBook/Log_4.md

 Looking back, I have been looking at my logs at a data-science angle.
 When actually, most of the issues I encountered was figuring out how orders in the market worked.
 I believe that the key to getting into the tens of thousands of dollars of profit comes down to knowing how to deal with order books and filing them in such a way that we can not only benefit from having a difference in price (some profit) but also setting the pace of the market to allow it to go into a direction which would further benefit our position.

-In thoery I understand why an algorithm would want to compete in such a way, it is just about how I would implement that in a practical way in any simulated market.
+In theory, I understand why an algorithm would want to compete in such a way, it is just about how I would implement that in a practical way in any simulated market.
 I think that I will need to know how to control my orders in the future, rather than just filing them and then killing them, hoping for the best.

 Adam and I are ready for next year...